MiczFlor/RPi-Jukebox-RFID/CONTRIBUTING.md

 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

-Development for Version 3 is done on the git branch `future3/develop`.
-How to move to that branch, see below.

 For bug fixes and improvements just open an issue or PR as described below.
 If you plan to port a feature from Version 2.X or implement a new feature, it is advisable to contact us first.
 In this case, also open an issue describing what you are planning to do.
 We will just check that nobody else is already on the subject.
 We are looking forward to your work.
-Check the current [feature list](https://rpi-jukebox-rfid.readthedocs.io/en/latest/featurelist.html) for available features and work in progress.
+Check the current [feature list](documentation/developers/status.md) for available features and work in progress.

 ## Getting Started